bmxdemo/bmxproject/logbook/postings/20171101_DamagedPorts/index.md

 **Figure 3: 'Repaired' Ports**
 ![2](image2.JPG)

+Interestingly enough, you may notice labels indicating the digitizer channels (Ch1, and Ch2) on the backplate of the digitizer card.
+These are in fact the OPPOSITE of the data streams labelled ['chan1_0'] and ['chan2_0'] that we have in the BMXFile data.

 The data acquisition ran for the next few days on hour long samples, and appeared relatively stable, but there are still problematic switches that show a change in pulse height.